Personal income tax in Italy (IRPEF)

 Tax in Italy on income from employment and self-employement

-Personal income tax rates in Italy
+Personal income tax brackets and rates in Italy

 For tax calculation purposes, tax deductions are available to reduce overall taxable income.